 November / December: October 1

 Though well-researched essays are obviously preferred, The Critical Flame is not an academic journal.
 Our audience is the intelligent reading public.
-An enthusiastic, open, careful, inquisitive mind is the only prerequisite to becoming a contributor.
+An enthusiastic, open, careful, inquisitive mind is the only prerequisite.
 Our past contributors are professors, librarians, bartenders, bloggers, students, carpenters, busboys.
 No special credentials needed.

-To pitch an idea for a review or critical essay, or to submit a draft, email:
+To pitch an idea or to submit a draft, email:

 info [at] criticalflame [dot] org